The Independent Book Publishers Association has a free PDF of the Industry Standards Checklist for a Professionally Published Book.

 Grammar Book is a fantastic website reference that is based on The Blue Book of Grammar and Punctuation by Jane Straus.
 It is beautifully and simply organized for searching out specifics on … grammar and punctuation rules!
 (Yes!
 You guessed that one, huh?
 You are amazing!)
 It is a great tool and resource that is good to keep on speed dial, as it were.
 Or an open tab on your laptop.

 The Editor’s Blog is a great resource for Writers as well as Editors.
 Editor and writer Beth Hill has great, practical advice (like how proof-reading can pay off - tricks and tips for proofing your own work or others') and lots of good resource links to other good sites, webinars, and E-zines (Writer’s Digest and Grammar Girl, to name two).
 I have newly discovered this website and am eager to devour as much as I can of her excellent advice and guidance.
 Her "Punctuation with Dialogue" is fantastic and seems extremely comprehensive to me, especially when combined with the Discussion in the Comments below the article.
 One little gem I discovered is her article and the discussion on how to write "Inner Dialogue" and it even touches on telepathy in sci-fi novels.
-Another wonderful article is on commas and coordinating conjunctions and the purpose of good punctuation, generally: No Comma Necessary—Coordinating Conjunctions Don’t Always Need Commas.
+Another FANTASTIC article is on commas and coordinating conjunctions and the purpose of good punctuation, generally: No Comma Necessary—Coordinating Conjunctions Don’t Always Need Commas.
+This article contains some of the best advice I've ever found for the treatment/ nuances of comma usage that are practically impossible to find!
+And again, tons of useful material in the Comments section!

 I am not a writer but I love learning about the craft so that I can better assist my authors.
 The Write Practice seems like a good resource for writers.
 One blog post I especially appreciated was about Point of View.

 The Writer’s Handbook (crazy creative, huh?) published by The University of Wisconsin-Madison (not my alma mater, I just stumbled upon this one and was extremely impressed) has a Writing Center that has put together a great little resource which addresses many issues relevant to … writers!
 12 Common Errors was a good one.
 They also have great guidance for Academic and Professional writing.
 It’s geared toward their students, but hey, maybe you are wanting to update your resume or something.
-I’m guessing most universities have a resource like this.
+I think most universities have some sort of resource like this.

 Laurel Garver, author and editor, has a blog (Laurel's Leaves) where I found a fantastic explanation to authors for why they need critique and beta readers and how to get the most out of both.
 For real - any writer who wants to improve their craft should get as much feedback and as many eyes on their story as possible.
 Laurel says it more eloquently. :) Laurel also has written some books, one of which provides 'Evocative Prompts for Fiction Writers.'